Opinion | The 2022 Oscars were part of an international conversation — for all the wrong reasons

 Most of us have had a moment when we might want to smack the stank off someone.
 And if you live in the spotlight as Will and Jada Smith do, that probably happens several times a week.
 But throwing hands outside a boxing ring is rarely if ever acceptable, and throwing a punch on live television in a room full of people who hold the keys to your future is just not smart.

-The Oscars were suddenly part of an international conversation for all the wrong reasons, and violence in America had once again — quite literally — taken center stage
+The Oscars were suddenly part of an international conversation for all the wrong reasons, and violence in America had once again — quite literally — taken center stage.

 Will Smith was able to continue with his evening after his outburst.
 He returned to his seat.
 He accepted a best actor award and delivered a teary speech.
 He danced the night away with his golden trophy hoisted high.
 Smith, who has used his memoir and a series of confessional interviews to explain how he’s been soaring with broken wings after helplessly watching his father physically abuse his mom, is now striking a note of conciliation.
 He apologized in a brief but strongly written statement.
 He’s a a work in progress, he said.
 Aren’t we all?